 I made this DIY textile framed art several years ago and it is still one of my favorites.
 I purchased the fabric from Etsy but you could easily dye your own or even cut up a pretty printed towel or pillow case!

-Read the tutorial: DIY Textile Art
+Read the step-by-step tutorial here: DIY Textile Art